mramshaw/Cloud_Django/README.md

 replication.

 [Streaming replication is _physical_ replication, where the replicas are binary copies.
-Replication is at the block level with changes of these blindly propogated to the replicas.
-With _logical_ replication, record level changes are propogated.
+Replication is at the block level with changes of these blindly propagated to the replicas.
+With _logical_ replication, record level changes are propagated.
 And these can be on a table by table, or even record by record, basis.
 Think _sharding_.]

 We will repeat most of the steps listed here: